Artisians/SaberBot/README.md

 # Giveaway Commands:

-1. Gcreate: Starts the giveaway process by asking the user what item to giveaway, how many winners will be selected and how long it will take till the results are announced.
-2. Geroll: Rerolls the winner based on the amount you previously set
+1. gstart: Starts the giveaway process
-3. Gend: Ends the giveaway early.
+2. Gend: Ends the giveaway and find the winner.

 # Music Commands